WHAT DO I NEED TO GET STARTED?

 - There will be 1 fuel stop each day where club will provide fuel and lunch on Saturday and Sunday (Fuel stop at approx. 104 and 195 miles)

-- ADV Riders please get fuel in Maricopa around 120 miles on Saturday before arriving at Songdog Ranch at around 200 miles.
+- ADV Riders please get fuel on your own in Maricopa around 120 miles on Saturday before arriving at Songdog Ranch at around 200 miles at Songdog Ranch.

 - The Club will portage your camping gear to the Songdog Ranch for Saturday night.
 Bring your sleeping bag, cot or pad, a chair, overnight bag and tent (Pack as much as you can into your gear bag).
 No large ice chests.
 Adult beverages will be provided.